wikipathways/pvjs/README.md

 D. Make Updates

-You can edit any of the files in the [src directory](https://github.com/wikipathways/pathvisiojs/tree/master/src):
+You can edit any of the files in the [src directory](https://github.com/wikipathways/pvjs/tree/master/src):

 ```
-$ cd ~/Sites/pathvisiojs/src/ #update this to where the pathvisiojs directory is actually located on your computer
+$ cd ~/Sites/pvjs/src/ #update this to where the pvjs directory is actually located on your computer
 ```

 To view your changes as you edit you have to run `grunt dev` in console and navigate your browser to [http://localhost:3000/test/](http://localhost:3000/test/):

 ```
-$ cd ~/Sites/pathvisiojs/src/test/ #update this to where the pathvisiojs directory is actually located on your computer
+$ cd ~/Sites/pvjs/src/test/ #update this to where the pvjs directory is actually located on your computer
 ```

-The [README](https://github.com/wikipathways/pathvisiojs/tree/master/test/README.md) in this directory includes information on how to view diagrams during development and how to run tests.
+The [README](https://github.com/wikipathways/pvjs/tree/master/test/README.md) in this directory includes information on how to view diagrams during development and how to run tests.

 E. Send Us a Pull Request

 * Visually inspect each of the test pathways from the test page, comparing your version with the current version to ensure your code produces the correct visual result in terms of styling, etc.
 * Run the tests
-* Commit your changes and push them to your github fork of pathvisiojs
+* Commit your changes and push them to your github fork of pvjs
-* Create a pull request to the wikipathways fork of pathvisiojs:
+* Create a pull request to the wikipathways fork of pvjs:
 ```
 wikipathways:master ...
 YOUR-GITHUB-ACCOUNT:master
 ```